The Counselling Process

 Do you have disabled access?

-I do not as there are 2 steps at my front door and my office is then up a flight of stairs.
+No as there are 2 steps at my front door and my office is up a flight of stairs.

 Do I have to wear a face mask?